araqnid/gradle-kotlin-nodejs-application/README.md

-# Package Kotlin/JS codebase as NodeJS script/GitHub Action
+# Package a Kotlin/JS-based NodeJS script/GitHub Action

 Uses Vercel's [NCC](https://github.com/vercel/ncc) tool to bundle the produced NodeJS executable with all its dependencies.
 There are two plugins provided: